 InThinking Visual Arts by Heather McReynolds

 InThinking Visual Arts is a website for International Baccalaureate Art teachers by Heather McReynolds, who has over 20 years of teaching and examining experience.
 Heather was previously Head of Art at the International School of Florence and now offers training and workshops for IB Art teachers, writes textbooks and shares knowledge via the InThinking Visual Arts website.
 Although this site is subscription based, there is enough free content to keep you busy for hours.
 Much of the material is relevant for teachers of any high school Art qualification.
+The image below is by Enrico Giori who has his IB Visual Art project featured on both the InThinking and the Student Art Guide.

 AP Central Collegeboard website